Farm And Agricultural Accident Compensation Claims

 During the process of filing your claim for a farming or agricultural injury, there will be other expenses you may also wish to include.
-Depending on the circumstances of your accident, there are many forms of compensation which you can be awarded.
+Depending on the circumstances of your accident, there are many forms of farm accident compensation that you can be awarded.
 These include (but are not limited to):

 - General damages – these damages are directly related to the injury you have sustained while working on the farm and the pain and suffering you have endured as a result.

 - Care claim – the fees you may have spent on having a nurse or carer to help you in the wake of an injury.

 - Loss of earnings – any wages you have lost due to not being able to work as a result of the injury, as well as any future wages you may not be able to earn due to long-term complications.

 - Travel Expenses – the cost of any additional travel demanded by your injury – such as visits to see an out-of-town specialist – can be compensated.